 Policies ensuring this safety include:

-· No persons will be allowed to go to classrooms without a visitor’s pass and permission from the Office ensuring no unauthorized visitors are on campus.
+• No persons will be allowed to go to classrooms without a visitor’s pass and permission from the Attendance Office ensuring no unauthorized visitors are on campus.

-Kramer partners with the Town North YMCA to bring our students volleyball, soccer, baseball, flag football, and basketball.
+SPORTS Kramer partners with the Semones Family YMCA (Town North) to bring our students volleyball, soccer, baseball, flag football, and basketball.
 Our Kramer PTA coordinates these programs, and is always looking for volunteer coaches.

 For more information, please contact email@example.com.

-Tutoring is available for students in Grades 3 through 5 on Tuesdays and Wednesdays from 3:25-5:00pm with tutoring for second graders beginning in the spring.
-The first session of tutoring begins November 2, 2018 and runs until December 12, 2018.
-The second session of tutoring begins January 29, 2019 and ends May 8, 2019.
+TUTORING Tutoring is available for students in Grades 3 through 5 on Tuesdays and Wednesdays from 3:30-4:30pm with tutoring for second graders beginning in the spring.
+The first session of tutoring begins October 22, 2019 and runs until November 20, 2019.
+The second session of tutoring begins February 11, 2020 and ends May 6, 2020.
 Snacks and transportation are provided.
 Please contact your child’s teacher for more information!

-Your support and partnership is of great value and extremely important to us!
+VOLUNTEERS OR CHAPERONES Your support and partnership are of great value to us!
 Parents are encouraged to contact the PTA or your child’s teacher for opportunities to volunteer at Kramer.

-Please note: This process takes a few days to go through.
-An untrained, uncleared volunteer WILL NOT be able to be trained the day of a field trip or classroom event and still attend.
+Mrs. Sancedio, our media specialist and volunteer coordinator, will offer multiple, face to face volunteer trainings.
+More information can be found on the Kramer Library website.
+Please note: An untrained, non-cleared volunteer WILL NOT be able to be trained the day of a field trip or classroom event and still attend.
 Please ensure that you are cleared to volunteer by completing this training as soon as possible.
 Teachers have an ongoing list of parents/guardians/community members that are cleared, so check with your child’s teacher to confirm your status.

 Slacks, Pants, Skirts, Jumpers, Shorts, Capri Pants